What To Consider When Buying a Starter Home

 Other considerations to keep in mind when moving into a starter home are:

-• What kind of budget you’re working with
+• The kind of budget you’re working with

 • What the housing market looks like